rogerxaic/EventStreams/eventstreams085.md

 ## Classic plan

-The Classic plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise or Standard plans.
-The Standard plan is strongly recommended in preference to the Classic plan.
-The Classic plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.
+The Classic plan gives access to the previous edition of the Standard plan and is provided for existing workloads and backward compatibility only.
+You should provision new workloads against the Standard plan.

 ## What's supported by the Standard, Enterprise, and Classic plans